 C. Students who were previously enrolled in a graduate program and were dismissed for not meeting the required minimum GPA of 3.0.
 Students who have been dismissed due to poor academic performance or for academic dishonesty may be eligible to reapply after one full academic year.
 Please note: students who have been expelled or dismissed with cause by the Integrity Committee are not eligible to re-apply

 Please navigate to the readmission site for more details.

 The time limitation for completing all of the requirements for all School of Management graduate degree programs is five years.
 Time is counted from the beginning of a student’s program, regardless of any leave of absence taken.
 If a student takes a leave of absence and returns to the university, the student will be subject to curriculum changes that have taken place in the interim.

 Filing for Graduation Diplomas and Commencement

-Graduation applications, evaluations, and conferment are serviced through the USF Graduation Center, located within the One Stop Office. (see One Stop Enrollment and Financial Services section of Part III: Student Services)
+Graduation applications, evaluations, and conferment are serviced through the USF Graduation Center, located within the Student Enrollment Services Office.

 Candidates applying for the conferral of a graduate degree should file the online Graduation Application form in the semester preceding the final semester of registration for degree requirements.
 Joint degree students must file for graduation separately for each degree program.
 The application must be filed within the time limitation for degree completion by the following deadlines: